The current ice age

 with fewer icy wastelands.

-Success will require efforts in these areas:
+Success will require increased efforts in these areas:

 - Mining - to supply the required nutrients for all the new living organisms;